 Speed tests

-- Speed test results: VyprVPN increased our download speeds by an average of 3%
+- Speed test results: VyprVPN decreased our download speeds by an average of 47%.

-Every other server we tried ended up increasing our speeds.
+Surprisingly, the Australia server had almost no impact on our download speeds.
 We were browsing and saving our data without realizing we were using a server from halfway across the world.
-The only tell was when a website would show us different prices due to the region.
+The only indicator was when a website would show us different prices due to the region.

 Netflix tests